Orthogonal Mode Decomposition for Finite Discrete Signals: Extracting Modes Based on Orthogonal Projection Algorithm

-$\Psi_u (t)$ is the function defined on the infinite interval$(-\infty, \infty)$,But its main support range is $[-l\Delta,l\Delta]$.
-This range is also called the principal value interval of $\Psi_u (t)$.
-Outside the principal value interval,$\Psi_u(t)$ tends to zero.
-In the time domain,the energy of $\Psi_u (t)$ is concentrated in the principal value interval.
-Figure \ref{fig:fig_0} shows an example of the interpolation function for a finite length discrete real signals.
+$\Psi_u (t)$ is the function defined on the infinite interval$(-\infty, \infty)$, but its main support range is $[-l\Delta,l\Delta]$.
+The main support range is the principal value interval of $\Psi_u (t)$.
+Beyond the principal value interval, $\Psi_u(t)$ tends to zero.
+In the time domain, the energy of $\Psi_u (t)$ is concentrated in the principal value interval.
+Figure \ref{fig:fig_0} shows an example of the interpolation function for finite discrete real signals.

-\textbf{Example 0:}As show in \ref{fig:fig_0} , the random discrete real signal $\boldsymbol{u} $ has the length of 21, and it is distributed in the interval $[-30,30]$.
+\textbf{Example0:} In this example, the length of the random discrete signal $\boldsymbol{u} $ is 21, it is distributed in the interval $[-30,30]$.
 The interpolation function $\Psi_{u}(t)$ is generated according to the formula \ref{psi}, and the principal value interval of the interpolation function is also $[-30,30]$.